Sorry, Mr Bezos, it’s no wonder you’re not welcome in Venice in June

 The Amazon founder’s multi-million-dollar three-day wedding hasn’t turned my favourite city into a playground – at this time of the summer, it’s a circus for moneyed, demanding guests fresh off their cruise ships, says Angelina Villa-Clarke

 “If you can rent Venice for your wedding, you can pay more tax,” screamed an enormous Greenpeace banner covering the historic paving stones in Venice’s St Mark’s Square earlier this week.
-The sign is one of many which have dominated La Serenissima’s heritage buildings (and been quickly taken down by police) in protest against the Amazon billionaire Jeff Bezos’s upcoming wedding to the media personality Lauren Sanchez – a three-day city takeover which kicks off today.
+The sign is one of many that have dominated La Serenissima’s heritage buildings (and been quickly taken down by police) in protest against the Amazon billionaire Jeff Bezos’s upcoming wedding to the media personality Lauren Sanchez.
+The three-day city takeover kicks off today.

-From a pre-wedding foam party aboard Bezos’s $500 million superyacht (so very 1980s Magaluf, don’t you think?) to the arrival of US First Daughter Ivanka Trump, all eyes are on this extravaganza – aided in no small part by the accompanying party of paparazzi ready to send footage around the world.
-Whatever the cost, it will be small change to Bezos, who is worth around $224.6 billion, and to his guests: Leonardo DiCaprio, Oprah Winfrey and Kim Kardashian are among the A-listers who have been arriving by yacht and private jet.
+From a pre-wedding foam party aboard Bezos’s $500m superyacht (so very 1980s Magaluf, don’t you think?) to the arrival of US first daughter Ivanka Trump, all eyes are on this extravaganza – aided in no small part by the accompanying party of paparazzi ready to send footage around the world.
+Whatever the cost, it will be small change to Bezos, who is worth around $225bn, and to his guests: Leonardo DiCaprio, Oprah Winfrey and Kim Kardashian are among the A-listers who have been arriving by yacht and private jet.

-Rather ironically, protestors have descended on the overcrowded city to protest the disruption the wedding is causing for local people and to highlight the disparity between the rich and the poor.
+Rather ironically, protesters have descended on the overcrowded city to protest the disruption the wedding is causing for local people and to highlight the disparity between rich and poor.
 The UK-based collective Everyone Hates Elon has joined Greenpeace in the “No Space for Bezos” movement.
-Following threats by protestors to fill the canals with inflatable crocodiles (sure!) to prevent guests arriving at the wedding, Bezos has reportedly moved Saturday’s big event from the Scuola Grande della Misericordia, a beautiful 16th-century building, to the fortified shipyards of the Arsenale in a quieter part of town.
+Following threats by protesters to fill the canals with inflatable crocodiles (sure!) to prevent guests arriving at the wedding, Bezos has reportedly moved Saturday’s big event from the Scuola Grande della Misericordia, a beautiful 16th-century building, to the fortified shipyards of the Arsenale in a quieter part of town.

-While some locals may well be fed up with the fuss surrounding the wedding – including the increased security presence, the photographers and the gawking tourists trying to spot Mick Jagger strolling across the Rialto – it could be argued that 200 extra people arriving for a wedding is neither here nor there in a city that welcomes some 30 million tourists each year.
+While some Venetians may well be fed up with the fuss surrounding the wedding – including the increased security presence, the photographers and the gawking tourists trying to spot Mick Jagger strolling across the Rialto – it could be argued that 200 extra people arriving for a wedding is neither here nor there in a city that welcomes around 30 million tourists each year.

 While some may baulk at the excess and continue to worry about the Disneyfication of Venice, the city’s mayor and regional governor have both defended the wedding, telling Italy’s newspaper Corriere della Sera that it is expected to bring in millions to local businesses.
 Venice certainly needs better public services and increased housing.
 However, regardless of the Bezos mega-wedding, local hotels are polishing their chandeliers in anticipation of a flurry of business for the summer months.